apmckinlay/natureapp/animals/strskunk.md

 **Spotted Skunk** have white blotches on their head and body and can be found across the continental United States and occasionally in southern British Columbia.

-**Did you know?** The Striped Skunk’s size (18-32 in from head to tail) and weight (1.5-13 lbs) can vary tremendously.
+**Did you know?** The Striped Skunk's size (18-32 in from head to tail) and weight (1.5-13 lbs) can vary tremendously.
 They can lose up to 50% of their weight over the winter.

 <!-- generated, do not edit -->
 **See Also:**